-The Public Works Services fund, an internal services fund, had a deficit net position of approximately \$12,053,000 as of June 30, 2015, this resulted from an adjustment to the beginning net position attributed to the proportionate share of VCERA and SRP net pension liabilities and the related deferred inflows of resources.
-For further details, please see Note 2 - Change in Accounting Principle.
+The Public Works Services fund, an internal services fund, had a deficit net position of approximately \$9,674,000 as of June 30, 2016.
+This resulted from an adjustment to the beginning net position in fiscal year 2014-15 related to the recognition of its net pension liability and subsequent adjustments.